-^{} Rental income was recognised from the rental of tank farm and event space.
+Rental income was recognised from the rental of tank farm and event space.
 The tank farm was leased by the Company to Seistech Energy Limited for the storage of petroleum products.
-During the year Seistech Energy Limited defaulted on payments and were restricted from accessing the tank farm and their stored product and Seistech Energy Limited initiated legal proceedings against the Company to resolve the dispute.
-Hence, rental income has only been recognised to the extent of consideration received as at year end.
+In 2017, Seistech Energy Limited defaulted on payments and were restricted from accessing the tank farm and their stored product.
+Seistech Energy

+Limited initiated legal proceedings against the Company to resolve the dispute.
+Rental income has only been recongnised to the extent of consideration received as at year end.

-10. Finance income and finance costs
+9. Finance income and finance costs